AuReMe/esmecata/README.md

   --all-proteomes       Download all proteomes associated with a taxon even if they are no reference proteomes.
   -s SPARQL, --sparql SPARQL
                         Use sparql endpoint instead of REST queries on Uniprot.
-  --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).
   -l LIMIT_MAXIMAL_NUMBER_PROTEOMES, --limit-proteomes LIMIT_MAXIMAL_NUMBER_PROTEOMES
                         Choose the maximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
   -r RANK_LIMIT, --rank-limit RANK_LIMIT